EducationalTestingService/TOEFL-Spell/README.md

 # TOEFL-Spell
 A dataset of Spelling Annotations for English language learner essays written for TOEFL exams.

-This repository contains the TOEFL-Spel annotated data set.
+This repository contains the TOEFL-Spell annotated data set.
 The data is described in the paper *A Benchmark Corpus of English Misspellings and a Minimally-supervised Model for Spelling Correction* [(Flor, Fried & Rozovskaya, 2019)](https://www.aclweb.org/anthology).